Priyanka-2027/Banker-s-Algorithm-Simulator/README.md

 # Banker's Algorithm Simulator

 A React-based web application that demonstrates the Banker's Algorithm for deadlock avoidance in operating systems.
-This interactive tool helps visualize how the algorithm works to prevent deadlocks in resource allocation.
+This interactive tool helps visualize how the algorithm works to prevent deadlocks in resource allocation

 ## Features